-A bit like a kebab, a gyro is a typical Greek sandwich.
+A bit like a kebab, a gyros is a typical Greek sandwich.
 It consists of pieces of meat (usually chicken, pork, lamb or beef) cooked on a rotisserie and wrapped in a flatbread or pita along with salad, onions and a variety of sauces.
 Vegetarian versions can include grilled halloumi (a salty Cypriot cheese made from a mix of sheep’s and goat’s milk) or feta cheese instead of the meat.

 These sweet custard slices, made with layers of flaky phyllo pastry and sprinkled with cinnamon, are worth a visit to Greece alone, even if you don’t do anything else.
 They’re best eaten warm, straight from the oven.

-Found all over Greece, Turkey and the Middle East, baklavas are small sweet pastries soaked in honey-like syrup and layered with crushed nuts such as walnuts or almonds.
+Found all over Greece, Turkey Dropdown content and the Middle East, baklavas are small sweet pastries soaked in honey-like syrup and layered with crushed nuts such as walnuts or almonds.
 In central Greece they are made with almonds, in the eastern regions with walnuts and in northern Greece with pistachios.